-Going on a Walt Disney World vacation is one of the happiest experiences that you can give to your family.
+Going on a vacation is one of the happiest experiences that you can give to your family, especially when it’s a Walt Disney World® Resort vacation.
 Between experiencing all of the amazing rides, going out to eat, walking around the parks, and even relaxing in beautiful Orlando, there are so many things that you can do alone or with the ones you love.

 Prepare Alternatives for the Big Expenses

-One of the best ways to have a cheap Walt Disney World vacation is to spend your time doing fun and fulfilling things – that don’t require taking out the wallet quite as much.
+One of the best ways to have a cheap Walt Disney World® Resort vacation is to spend your time doing fun and fulfilling things – that don’t require taking out the wallet quite as much.

 - Are you worried about expensive flight costs?
 Consider driving to Orlando if the gasoline and time costs are more manageable.